Ntinsky/Ntinsky/README.md

 - 👀 I’m interested in Automation Scripts
 - 🌱 I’m currently learning Powershell
 - 💞️ I’m not looking to collaborate at the moment.
-- 📫 How to reach me: IN PROGRESS
+- 📫 How to reach me: Ntinsky@gmail.com

 <!---
 Ntinsky/Ntinsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.